-Ms. Wong Suk Wan (黃淑雲), aged 54, was a Director of Finance of Star Properties and resigned with effect on 17 June 2022.
-Ms. Wong was primarily responsible for accounting and financial management, tax, treasury, internal control and other finance related matters of the Group.
+Ms. Wong Suk Wan (黄淑雲), aged 53, is a Director of Finance of Star Properties and is primarily responsible for accounting and financial management, tax, treasury, internal control and other finance related matters of the Group.
 Ms. Wong has over 20 years of experience in the relevant experience.
-Ms. Wong obtained a Master of Professional Accounting from The Hong Kong Polytechnic University in 2003 and has been an associate member of Hong Kong Institute of Certified Public Accountants and a fellow member of Association of Chartered Certified Accountants since 2001 and 2005, respectively.
+Ms. Wong obtained a Master of Professional Accounting from The Hong Kong Polytechnic University in 2003 and has been an associate member of Hong Kong Institute of Certified Public Accountants and a fellow member of Association of Chartered Certified Accountants since 2001 and 2005 respectively.